Best LLM for Legal Work (2026)

 What is the best LLM for contract analysis?

-Claude Sonnet 4.6 for contracts under 200K tokens — it leads on instruction adherence and hallucination rate.
-Gemini 2.5 Pro for very long contracts or multi-document bundles that exceed 200K tokens.
-GPT-4o for workflows that need structured output from contracts into databases.
+Claude Sonnet 5 for most contract work — it now handles full-length documents up to 1M tokens at standard pricing, and leads on instruction adherence and hallucination rate.
+Gemini 3.1 Pro is a solid alternative on Google Cloud.
+GPT-5.6 for workflows that need structured output from contracts into databases.